Why wouldn’t you drive electric?

 Electric cars cost more

-According to heycar.com, the average cost of a full tank of petrol in the UK cost £77.16 at the start of 2024, with few signs of changing massively.
+According to the RAC, the average cost of a full tank of petrol in the UK cost around £75 at the start of 2025.

-Let's compare it to what it would cost you for a 'full tank' of charge for the MG ZS EV, which has two battery sizes: 51 kWh (Standard Range - 198 miles) and 73 kWh (Long Range - 273 miles).
+Let's compare it to what it would cost you for a 'full tank' of charge for the MG4 EV, which has three battery sizes: 49 kWh (Standard Range - 217 miles), 64 kWh (Long Range - 279 miles), and 77kWh (Extended Range - 329 miles)

-According to OfGem, the average price per kWh for Apr - June 2024 will be 24.5p.
-That equates to full charge cost, from empty, at £12.49 for the Standard Range and £17.89 for the Long Range model.
+According to theenergyshop.com, the average price of electricity per kWh for July 2025 in the UK is around 25p.
+That equates to a full home charge cost, from empty, at £12.25 for the Standard Range, and £16 for the Long Range, and £19.25 for the Extended Range model.
+However, you're likely to be charged more for using public charging points.

-Many electricity companies have set up special rates for customers with EVs, to accommodate home charging.
-Eon's current specially created Off Peak Tariff for overnight charging brings the costs down even further to just £4.08 (SR) and £5.68 (LR) for a full charge!
+Many electricity companies have set up special rates for customers with EVs, to accommodate home charging, while it is advised to charge your car overnight when electricity rates are cheaper, helping to bring the costs down even further for a full charge!

 Over just a few years of driving electric, the savings you could make compared to regularly filling up with petrol are huge.

-In addition, you currently pay zero road tax on an electric vehicle in the UK and EV maintenance costs are generally lower than ICE (Internal Combustion Engine) models due to fewer moving parts that power the car.
+In addition, you currently pay much lower road tax on an electric vehicle in the UK and EV maintenance costs are generally lower than ICE (Internal Combustion Engine) models due to fewer moving parts that power the car.

 And, of course, EV drivers are exempt from being charged for entering city centre ultra-low emission zones!